BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 first round to generate nonces (which they hold) and commtiments (which they share), and then a second round to generate the signature.
-This makes the process more complex, but removes the dependence on a single server.
+This makes the process more complex, but removes the dependence on a centralized server.

-The signing process is usually overseen by a _signature aggregator_ (or _cooridnator_) who passes everything to the participants without having any special privileges.
-Again, the literal middle-man can be cut out if desired, in which case all elements of the signing process must be broadcast in a secure way.
+The signing process is usually overseen by a _signature aggregator_ (or _coordinator_) who passes everything to the participants without having any special privileges.
+Again, this literal middle-man can be cut out if desired, in which case all elements of the signing process must be broadcast in a secure way.